The 2023 Pittsburgh Writing Workshop is a two-day Online Conference on August 4-5, 2023.

 We understand that an Online Conference may be new to some attendees, but do not worry.
 It is quite easy to do, and we will have detailed steps on what to do and when.
-(To hear feedback from attendees who have joined us through WDW online events from 2020-2021 events, click here and see what other happy writers have to say.
+(To hear feedback from attendees who have joined us through WDW online events from 2020-2022 events, click here and see what other happy writers have to say.)

 Essentially, all you need is access to a working computer, tablet, or phone with Internet, and then you watch the conference on your computer screen live.
 You’ll click links in emails and be able to watch live classes and ask questions.
 That’s it.
 Also, the day’s classes can be viewed again and again because it’s all recorded!
 Many writing conferences are switching to teleconferences during these months, and it’s going well.
-Lastly, we the PWW coordinators are available all day long before and during December 11, 2021 help and assist.
+Lastly, we the PWW coordinators are available all day long before and during August 4-5, 2023 to help and assist.
 You can always call on us.

 OUR NEW ONLINE CONFERENCE – WHAT TO UNDERSTAND FOR ATTENDEES

 We have tons of new agents to pitch!
 Because the event is now virtual, agents from all over have joined the event (and many will continue to join).
-We expect 25-35 agents at the event, and you can pitch as many as you like.
+We expect 30+ literary agents at the event, and you can pitch as many as you like.
 See all participating agents here.

 Are we still accepting new attendees for the online events?
 Yes.
 Thank you for any word-spreading you do.
 People who want to register can contact Brian Klems, co-coordinator, at WDWconference@gmail.com.
 Payment is by check or credit card or PayPal.

 Lastly, having this new technology allows us WDW faculty members to pre-record sessions, too—meaning we will actually send attendees many extra FREE classes as part of their attendance.
-In addition to getting the weekend’s 5 classes sent to you to watch over and over again, we will also send you at least 10 more FREE classes on the side:
+In addition to getting the weekend’s 10 classes sent to you to watch over and over again, we will also send you 10 more FREE classes on the side: